eagle-io/docs/source/topics/nodes/datasource_file/index.rst

 Transport type
 	Select the transport used to acquire files:

+	*None*

+		Select this option when data will arrive exclusively via the :ref:`HTTP API <api>` or manually imported.

 	*Download from FTP site*

 		Connect to a specific FTP Server to collection data files.
 Note: FTP is supported in `passive mode <http://en.wikipedia.org/wiki/File_Transfer_Protocol>`_ only.